Healing Trauma. Restoring safety.

 A colorful lotus flower floating on water with the words "Ellsworth Family Therapy" beneath it.

-My name is Morgan Ellsworth, LAMFT, and I’ve experienced this firsthand.
+My name is Morgan Ellsworth, LAMFT, and I’ve experienced betrayal firsthand.

 A ceramic plate with cracks and brownish-orange glaze lines on a marble surface.